Jo-PHI/Jo-PHI/README.md

 # PHI (Portraits of Human Intelligence)

-# PHI is a framework designed to teach AI to encode human signal before correction
+# PHI is a framework designed to teach AI to scan human intelligence signal before correction

-# Built from 30+ years of fieldwork documenting expertise, tacit knowledge and intentional divergence that go beyond standard patterns
+# Built from 30+ years of fieldwork documenting adaptive solutions, tacit knowledge and intentional divergence that go beyond standard patterns

 # PHI Founder and Author: Jo Esterly